sybers/ia-reversi-game/README.md

-# ia-reversi-game
+# reversi-desktop

-Implémentation Java du jeu Reversi/Othello avec intelligence artificielle
+Java implementation of the famous Reversi game with AI.